 There are over 200 types of dementia, but the most common forms are Alzheimer’s disease, vascular dementia and mixed dementia.

-- Lewy bodies dementia: Lewy body dementia, also known as dementia with Lewy bodies, is a rare and progressive form of dementia.
-Protein deposits called and Lewy and movement.
+• Lewy bodies dementia: Lewy body dementia, also known as dementia with Lewy bodies, is a rare and progressive form of dementia.

 What is the first sign of dementia?

 The first signs of dementia are often very subtle and vague, and they may not be immediately obvious.
-Many times, people notice a change in behaviour, but they mistakenly assume it’s just part of the ageing process.
+Many times, people notice a behavioural change, but they mistakenly assume it’s just part of the ageing process.

 5 Early Signs of Dementia Checklist